aws-amplify/amplify-js/docs/media/quick_start.md

  ◉ analytics
  ◉ hosting
 ```

-After you make your chandes, `awsmobile push` updates your backend with the new configuration.
-After your backend is updated, a new configuration file will be copied to `/src/aws-exports.js` location to be used in your app.
+Remember to use `awsmobile push` to update your backend with the new configuration.
+This will refresh your `/src/aws-exports.js` file.

 ```
 $ awsmobile push